Barcelona – one of the most unique cities in the world…

 By Jim Ferri

-If you haven’t yet seen Barcelona, do your self a favor: put it on your must-see list.
+If you haven’t yet seen Barcelona, do yourself a favor: put it on your must-see list even if you only spend two days in Barcelona.
 It’s unique in Europe, and pretty much everywhere else, as well.

 What makes Barcelona stand out is its trove of nine UNESCO World Heritage Sites, all architectural treasures.
 It’s a number unmatched by nearly any other city on the world.
 (To put that in perspective, consider that Paris has one World Heritage Site, and the entire greater London area just four.)